BaseMax/FitnessTrackerGraphQLTS/README.md

 - `createExercise`: Create a new exercise to be used in workout routines.
 - `updateExercise`: Update an existing exercise's details.
 - `deleteExercise`: Delete an exercise from the system.
 - `logWeight`: Log the user's weight on a specific date for progress tracking.
 - `createExerciseCategory`: Create a new category to group exercises.
 - `updateExerciseCategory`: Update an existing exercise category's details.
 - `deleteExerciseCategory`: Delete an exercise category from the system.
-- `likeWorkout`: Like a workout posted by another user.
+- `likeWorkout`: Like a workout posted by another user. note: If you have already liked it, it will be disliked.
 - `commentOnWorkout`: Add a comment to a workout posted by another user.
 - `deleteWorkoutComment`: Delete a comment made on a workout.
 - `createWorkoutPost`: Create a post about a workout with additional details or notes.